jatinsu/releasecontroller-mcp-server/README.md

 - Latest rejected release in a release stream
 - listing failed jobs in a release run
 - identifying failures for a given job
+- List CVE fixes in a given release
+- List BUGS fixed in a given release
+- List feature changes in a given release